kuzznya/exposer/README.md

 }
 ```

-3. Configure your API endpoints in `application.yml`
+3. Configure your API endpoints - see next section
-or `application.properties` config file
-(configuring through YAML file is much more simple) - see next section

 ## Configuration

+There are two types of configuration

+#### 1. Through config file

 **Subroute config:**